Why Do I Have No Motivation?

 Understanding Why You Feel Unmotivated

 Motivation is the driving force that compels us to take action toward achieving a goal or completing a task.
 It can come from internal factors like personal values and desires or external factors like rewards and recognition.
-Low motivation isn’t a sign of laziness or weakness — it can be a signal that something deeper is happening.
+Low motivation isn’t a sign of laziness or weakness.
+It can actually be a signal that something deeper is happening.
 Let’s dive into some common reasons you might feel this way.

 Mental Health Factors